PackageDescription: SYSEXT-NumberParser

 Subclasses should provide concrete implementation for parsing some particular syntax (Smalltalk, C, FORTRAN, ...)

-Some examples are provided here for FORTRAN and some Smalltalk dialects.
+Some examples are provided in this package for FORTRAN and some Smalltalk dialects.

-Thus we can mimic Dolphin and Squeak number parsing in VW.
+Thus it is possible to emulate Dolphin and Squeak number parsing in VW.

 Example of main API: